whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-21-Cate-Chloe-VIP-Jewelry-Subscription-Box-October-2016-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** As always, Cate & Chloe delivered beautiful jewelry items that are totally my style.
 The layered necklace has now become my go-to necklace, and the earrings, I would have bought them myself if I saw it in a store.
 Although the ring was a bit big on me, to be fair, no one makes rings in size 3.5 so that's on me.
-The bonus item this month was also a great item.
-I know the brand and am already a fan so that was a major plus for me.
+The bonus item this month was also a great item, especially since I know the brand and am already a fan so that was a major plus.
+It's always exciting to find out what they send me every month and I can't wait for next month's jewels!

 Interested in subscribing?
 Go to [www.cateandchloe.com](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=){:target="_blank"} to join their VIP subscription boxes and get 50% off any subscription with code [WUMBSEPT50](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=){:target="_blank"}, but hurry, offer ends September 5th!